Zahra-Siadati/AhanOnlineExercise/README.md

 * Copy given data to two seprate .csv files.
 * Create two tables using given information and SQL queries.
 * Insert the data from each .csv file into the corresponding tables using SQL queris.
-* Check if the each table is already existed or not.
+* Check if each table is already existed or not.
 * Check if each table is empty or not.
 ## Solve Question Number 1
 * To find the total sell of the company: